2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/dynamic-code/as-dynamic-string.md

 ```

-Read more: Check out the API Docs of [](xref:ToSic.Sxc.Code.IDynamicCode)
+Read more: Check out the API Docs of e.g. [](xref:Custom.Hybrid.Razor12)

 ## History